argenkiwi/kenkyo/README.md

 ## Components

+The componets described below assume a physical QWERTY keyboard.

 ### Chords

 This layout implements a few chords, also known as combos or key combinations, which are common to all layers with the exception of _Extend_: